OctopusDeploy/blog/blog/2021-05/feature-branch-web-apps/index.md

 We'll make use of runbooks to support the creation and deletion of ephemeral Octopus resources.
 This allows us to separate the management of the underlying infrastructure from the deployment of our applications.

 We'll create six runbooks.
-Three runbooks will create, delete, and suspend resources for a single feature branch, these will be paired with three more runbooks to execute based on the presence or absence of branches in Git:
+Three runbooks will create, delete, and suspend resources for a single feature branch.
+These will be paired with three more runbooks to execute based on the presence or absence of branches in Git:

 * Create Branch Infrastructure, which will create the resources required to deploy a single branch.
 * Resume Branches, which will (re)create branch infrastructure based on those present in the Git repository.